My CCDE Journey - Part 3

 - The supplied dry-erase board and marker, which I used a little bit.

-- The test engine has a multi-coloured highlighting function that can be used to markup the exhibits.
+- The test engine has a multi-coloured highlighting function that you can use to mark up the exhibits.
 For simplicity, I used a single colour to highlight important details in each scenario.

 I know people who have passed the exam who didn’t take a single note and didn’t highlight anything.
 Only you know what will work best for you.

-When I passed my CCIE exam, I was 100% sure I passed, and this was confirmed in less than 12 hours.
+When I passed my CCIE exam, I was 100% sure I passed, and an email confirmed it in less than 12 hours.
 I wasn’t nearly as confident about my CCDE exam.
 If I’m honest, I thought it could’ve gone either way.
 I got my results after an excruciating nine weeks.
 I kept studying during the wait in case I failed.

 Do you have this skill?